Valentin-Golyonko/Coursera_Capstone/README.md

 The cluster with the largest number of venue points was distributed in the city center and along the metro lines.

 As you can see, city guests can find _some_ places to stay not far from the city center with good apartments prices.

+_The price indicated on the graphs and tables is the average price for one-room apartments per month!_